ronakmehta1989/ActionBar/README.md

 ### Customization

-You can change everything in this project.
+You can change everything in this project: java code, icons, colors, layouts...

 ## Is it stable?

-Yes it is, but there's no guarantees.
-The api however is still not stable so please check all commits since the last pull.
-It might also be an good idea to depend on your own fork instead of this component directly.
-Eventually there will be more controlled releases but until then.
+Yes, but there's no guarantees.

+## Version History

+* Rev 1:Fixed click bug, added subtitle change functions.
+* Rev 1 RC1:First release

 ## Contributions